Pringlez/OOP-Java-Project/README.md

 I believe the GUI is fairly intuitive, you shouldn't have any problems using this interface I hope :)

 #### File Parsing
-when parsing a file click the 'Select File' button to select your file.
+When parsing a file click the 'Select File' button to select your file.
 Then select any settings on the left hand panel if you wish, after just click the 'Generate' button to create the word cloud image.

 #### URL Parsing